 Update Your Hardware Drivers With Windows Update

-This is the automatic, set-it-and-forget-it solution.
+Using Windows Update in Windows 10 is the automatic, set-it-and-forget-it solution.
 You don’t need a driver-updating utility because Windows has one built-in.

 On Windows 7, 8, and 8.1, hardware drivers appear in the Windows Update interface as an optional update.
 If you want the latest hardware drivers, be sure to go open Windows Update, check for updates, and install any available hardware driver updates.